-- he/she participates in the RREGOP and is 53 years old or over; or - he/she is under part-time contract.
+- they participate in the RREGOP and is 53 years old or over; or - they is under part-time contract.

-A teacher who wishes to exercise his/her right to withdraw from the compulsory long-term disability insurance must complete the appropriate form through the EMSB.
+A teacher who wishes to exercise their right to withdraw from the compulsory long-term disability insurance must complete the appropriate form through the EMSB.